 What inspires me is not the greatness of these two men, but their humanity.

 Both were willing to stand in the face of unbelievable and historical pressures and force history down one and only one path.
-Both of these great individuals refused to allow anything but the right destiny to take place.
+Both of these great individuals refused to allow anything but the right destination to take place.

 “I am not bound to win, but I am bound to be true.
 I am not bound to succeed, but I am bound to live by the light that I have.
 I must stand with anybody that stands right, and stand with him while he is right, and part with him when he goes wrong.” –Abraham Lincoln